 In a state money system, the compulsion necessary to transfer resources to the public sector is introduced through the tax obligation.
 Taxation compels a degree of cooperative behavior by withdrawing private spending power.
 This frees up some resources for use in the public sector.
 Without this compulsory withdrawal of private spending power, wealthy individuals and large corporations could impede the intended cooperative activity through their market clout.

-By requiring that taxes be paid in the state money, the government also creates a demand for that money and helps to ensure its viability.
+By requiring that taxes be paid in the state money, the government also creates a demand for that money, ensuring its viability.
 The fact that individuals and businesses need to obtain fiat money in order to pay taxes ensures a willingness to sell goods and services to the government.
 Successful tax enforcement is a sufficient (though not necessary) condition for a money’s viability.

 Even though there is compulsion in the mechanism for transferring goods and services to the public sector, there need not be any compulsion in the determination of government policy objectives.
 Ideally, the process will be open and democratic.
 (This aspect of fiat money is considered in greater depth in Taxation, Money, Freedom and Economy.)
 In terms of the transfer of resources to the public sector, the following can be discerned:

 — Since fiat money originates with the government, and since taxes are payable only in the government’s own money, individuals and businesses cannot pay any tax until the government has spent or lent some money into existence.
-Government expenditure and lending are logically prior to tax payments, and in a sense “fund” tax payments.
-(This point is discussed further in Fiat Money and its Social Significance and What Everyone Should Know About Budget Deficits and Public Debt.)
+Government expenditure and lending are logically prior to tax payments, and in a sense “finance” tax payments.
+(This point is discussed further in Fiat Money and its Social Significance.)
 This does not mean that money is the source of real wealth, or that the government as monopoly issuer of fiat money creates all real wealth.
 It simply means that the government is able to command some of society’s real resources through its position as monopoly issuer of the very thing that is required to meet the tax obligation.

-— The government cannot receive more in tax payments than it has previously created.
-Spending and lending create the government’s fiat money; tax payments destroy it.
-It is possible to run budget surpluses for a time.
-This is achieved by the non-government running down its accumulated net financial wealth in order to meet tax payments in excess of the government’s expenditure over the period.
-But continuous budget surpluses are unsustainable because they eventually push some individuals and businesses too far into debt, precipitating a financial crisis.
-(The posts Budget Deficits and Net Private Saving and Parable of a Monetary Economy elaborate on this point.)
+— The government cannot receive more in tax payments than it has previously created through spending or lending.
+Public spending and lending create the government’s fiat money; tax payments destroy it.
+It is possible to run fiscal surpluses for a time.
+This is achieved by non-government running down its accumulated financial wealth in order to meet tax payments in excess of the government’s expenditure over the period.
+But, unless the country is running an ongoing current account surplus that is sizable relative to the total size of its economy, continuous fiscal surpluses are unsustainable because they eventually push some households and businesses too far into debt, precipitating a financial crisis.
+(The posts Budget Deficits and Net Private Saving and Government Spending and Financially Sustainable Growth elaborate on this point.)

-— The government can control the effects of its spending on prices by exogenously setting the terms of its transactions.
+— The government can control the direct effects of its spending on prices by exogenously setting the terms of its transactions.
 For example, the government can exogenously set wage rates applicable to employment in the public sector.
 This will determine the prices of one hour of various kinds of labor in the public sector which in turn will influence wages and salaries in the private sector.
 In particular, wage rates and salary levels in the private sector will need to be competitive with those in the public sector.
 At a minimum, the government need only set one wage rate.
 More generally, as the monopoly issuer of its own money, the government is in a strong position to specify the prices it pays for goods and services supplied by the domestic private and external sectors.
-Likewise, it sets the terms on which it lends, including the collateral it requires from the borrower.

 — Even so, the ability of the government to buy at stable prices depends on the availability of goods and services.
 If demand is already sufficient to sustain full-employment output, there is no further room for the government to increase its spending in a non-inflationary manner.
 If the community still demands further transfers of goods and services to the public domain, taxes would have to be increased to reduce private demand.
 Alternatively, if society prefers a larger role for the private sector, cutbacks in the government’s expenditure would be required.